DanMcGann/danmcgann.github.io/index.markdown

 order: 1
 ---

-_**I am activly on the job market!
+_**I am actively on the job market!
 I am seeking robotics research roles in both academia and industry.**_

 _**Please reach out if you would like to chat!**_